 Irregular Warfare.
-The Quds Force has been attempting to set conditions for Iranian irregular warfare in Bahrain, Kuwait, and Saudi Arabia for many years.27 The Saudis have effectively taken control of Bahrain to prevent the Iranians from using the island kingdom's disenfranchised Shi'a majority to conduct attacks on the U.S. base there. on Saudi Arabia, and on the Sunni ruling dynasty itself.
+The Quds Force has been attempting to set conditions for Iranian irregular warfare in Bahrain, Kuwait, and Saudi Arabia for many years.27 The Saudis have effectively taken control of Bahrain to prevent the Iranians from using the island kingdom's disenfranchised Shi'a majority to conduct attacks on the US base there, on Saudi Arabia, and on the Sunni ruling dynasty itself.
 Riyadh periodically arrests suspected Iranian agents working among its own Shi'a minority population, which resides primarily in the Eastern Province where much of the kingdom's oil lies.
-Kuwaiti Shi'a also briefly protested in 2015 and Kuwait's proximity to Iran itself and to the Shi'a-militia-infested Basra Province of Iraq make it vulnerable to future Iranian efforts.
+Kuwaiti Shi'a also briefly protested in 2015, and Kuwait's proximity to Iran itself and to the Shi'a-militia-infested Basra Province of Iraq makes it vulnerable to future Iranian efforts.

-Iranian attempts to infiltrate these Shi'a populations do not appear to have been very successful thus far, however.
-Bahrain is a very hard target for Tehran because it is an island and because the Saudis have taken over its security.
+However, Iranian attempts to infiltrate these Shi'a populations do not appear to have been successful thus far.
+Bahrain is a hard target for Tehran because it is an island and because the Saudis have taken over its security.
 Saudi control over the Eastern Province also appears solid, although Riyadh's control of media coverage makes it impossible to assess the stability of that control reliably from open sources.
 Kuwait has seen little overt (or reported) Iranian activity so far.
-The government could have the situation under control or the Iranians may simply not yet have tried to use their capabilities there to any serious degree.
+The government could have the situation under control, or the Iranians may simply not yet have tried to use their capabilities there to any serious degree.

-The Iranians are probably unable to generate a large-scale irregular warfare campaign in Saudi Arabia, Kuwait, and Bahrain now and will likely find it difficult to set conditions for one in the future unless the government of one or another of those states weakens or collapses.
+The Iranians probably cannot generate a large-scale irregular warfare campaign in Bahrain, Kuwait, and Saudi Arabia now and will likely find it difficult to set conditions for one in the future unless one of those governments weakens or collapses.
 They probably do not, therefore, have a meaningful escalatory option in this form at this time.

 Cyber.
-The likelihood of successful large-scale cyber-attack is difficult to assess at any time, as the high-end capabilities of an attacker are not easily known before they are used while the vulnerabilities of the defender they might exploit are equally hard to gauge.
-Previous Iranian cyber-attacks, including on Saudi's oil company, ARAMCO, have put the kingdom on alert and caused it to take counter-measures.
-Iran's cyber-attack capabilities are significant, however.
-Tehran could well try another major cyber-attack, especially considering the increasing American propensity to try to deter escalation with such operations, with unforeseeable effects.
+The likelihood of a successful large-scale cyberattack is difficult to assess at any time, as both the high-end capabilities of an attacker and the vulnerabilities of the defender are equally hard to gauge beforehand.
+Previous Iranian cyberattacks, including on Saudi's oil company, Aramco, have put the kingdom on alert and caused it to take countermeasures.
+Iran's cyberattack capabilities are significant, however.
+Tehran could well try another major cyberattack, especially considering the increasing American propensity to try to deter escalation with such operations, with unforeseeable effects.

-Russia could also assist Iran in a cyber-operation against Saudi Arabia, although the likelihood of such cooperation is relatively low. benefits greatly, as noted above, from a prolonged increase in oil prices.
+Russia could also assist Iran in a cyber operation against Saudi Arabia, although the likelihood of such cooperation is relatively low.
+Russia benefits greatly, as noted above, from a prolonged increase in oil prices.
 It has refused Iran the high-end weapons systems Tehran has requested thus far (apart from finally delivering the S-300 air defense system originally promised in 2007).28 It has also resisted giving Tehran and its allies the full support they desire in Syria and has pointedly allowed the Israeli Air Force to operate against Iranian targets there.
-Putin might see providing cyber assistance to Tehran as a way simultaneously to strengthen the partnership thus strained while simultaneously filling his own depleted coffers.
+Putin might see providing cyber assistance to Tehran as a way to simultaneously strengthen the partnership thus strained while filling his own depleted coffers.